 15. Become a Writer

 There are many ways in which you can turn your way with words into a low-cost business idea.
+Starting a blog is one of the best ways to do so and put yourself out there.
 Establishing yourself as a successful blogger is hard work, but opens up various income streams including advertising and sponsorship.

 Copywriting, proof reading, and editing is less glamorous, but can pay well by the hour and is very flexible.
 Add to this the possibilities offered to freelance writers by magazines, newspapers, and online sites and there are plenty of low cost business ideas which writers can explore.